Do you want to have deeper conversations with clients but concerned with whether they are ready?

 Rather than it being when the client is ready, it has far more to do with when the adviser is ready.

-You could work with a colleague on this or even better, work with a coach.
-The reason for this is because the dynamic of working with someone is completely different to trying to figure it out on your own.
+The reason this is powerful is because the dynamic of working with someone is completely different to trying to figure it out on your own.

 Lastly, if deeper conversations with clients is something new for you and you feel a little apprehensive, that is ok.
 Everyone feels this way when they do something new.
 Please do not allow a little fear to stop you.

 The fear is there because you genuinely care and this is a good sign, not a bad one.
-Clients and potential clients would love you to be deeply interested in them.